Arthur-Milchior/anki-change-options-recursively/README.md

 # Change subdeck's configuration
-Allow you to change the options of subdecks.
+Allow you to change the options' group of subdecks.
 ## Usage
 In the main window, on the right of add-on lines, there is a gear button.
-In this gear, a new option is added.
-It will ask you the name of the option you want to use, the depth at which this change should be done (0 is current deck.
+In this gear, a new line is added.
+It will ask you the name of the option's group you want to use, the depth at which this change should be done (0 is current deck.
 1 is children decks, which is the default configuration.
 2 Are the great-children decks, and so-on.).
 And at which depth you want change to end.
 (Choose 1 if you want changes to